ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_002|Invalid Input Parameter - %d |Invalid Input Parameter - for all attributes not as per defined data definition

 ### PUT /partners/{partnerID}
-This request is used to update Auth/E-KYC Partners.
+This API would be used to update Auth/E-KYC Partner's details.

 <div>https://mosip.io/partnermanagement/v1/partners/{partnerID}</div>